Municipal Refuse in Thomas Township is provided by Mid-Michigan Waste Authority.

-Any item that exceeds 50 pounds or does not fit into a standard 33 gallon bag or trashcan is considered a bulky item.
-Furniture, mattresses and appliances are examples of bulky items.
+Any item that exceeds 50 pounds or does not fit into a standard 35 gallon trash can or 55 gallon trash bag is considered a bulky item.
+Furniture, mattresses, and appliances are examples of bulky items.

-You are allowed to set out 2 bulky items per week on your regular collection day.
+You are allowed to set out two bulky items per week on your regular collection day.

 Contact a tree removal or landscape service to pick up larger amounts of brush and trees/limbs.